 The plot was rehashed in many respects in Willis O’Brien’s King Kong, which was the pinnacle of this lost world genre.
 Both films feature explorers venturing into a primeval lost world, encountering prehistoric beasts and returning to civilisation with one of the lost world’s greatest creatures, which then gets loose in a major city, causing chaos, before being brought down and revealing mankind’s hubris.
 (In the book, Professor Challenger merely returned with a pterodactyl egg that hatched and flew about the lecture theatre; the film expands this in scale allowing Challenger to return with a brontosaurus. which then gets loose in the streets of London).
 The major twist that Willis O’Brien placed on the prehistoric animal in King Kong was the investiture of the animal with a personality and, of course, its strange relationship with the leading lady.
 The difference of course turned one film into a cinematic classic while it leaves the other merely as an historic curiosity piece.

-The Conan Doyle story was later remade as the terrible Irwin Allen production The Lost World (1960); a cheaply made Canadian film The Lost World (1992); a duo of dreary tv movies The Lost World (1993) and Return to the Lost World (1993); a tv movie The Lost World (1998); an Australian-made tv series The Lost World (1999-2000); and then a tv mini-series The Lost World (2001).
+The Conan Doyle story was later remade as the terrible Irwin Allen production The Lost World (1960); a cheaply made Canadian film The Lost World (1992); a duo of dreary tv movies The Lost World (1993) and Return to the Lost World (1993); a tv movie The Lost World (1998); an Australian-made tv series The Lost World (1999-2000); and then a tv mini-series The Lost World (2001), as well as King of the Lost World (2005), an Asylum mockbuster released at the same time as the remake of King Kong (2005).

 Full film available online here:-